WHO WE ARE

 Leading Research in Digital Transformation

-The Citizen Development Lab secured start-up funding from NUI Galway’s Strategic Fund.
+The Citizen Development Lab secured start-up funding from the University of Galway Strategic Fund.

 The Citizen Development Lab was established with a view to supporting organisations to research improved approaches to sustain digital transformations through the rapid-cycle innovation it enables.
 There is growing evidence that Citizen Development can have a profound impact on organisations' operational efficiency and agility.
 By empowering people to solve problems, we can also scale transformations more effectively and efficiently.
 We aim to investigate how organisations have adopted citizen development and current efforts to assess its impact on digital transformation initiatives.